-The total number of 50 tags requested for these parks in 2022-23, which takes into account anticipated access challenges due to poor ground conditions, is anticipated to reduce current densities by nearly half.
+The total number of 50 tags requested for these parks in 2023-24, which takes into account anticipated access challenges due to poor ground conditions, is anticipated to reduce current densities by nearly half.
 While this will not bring population levels to within the desired range in the short term, it is important to continue to make incremental progress within these parklands in order to achieve Metroparks' long term objectives of increasing natural forest regeneration, protecting reforestation areas, and increasing foliar cover of herbaceous plants.

-Swan Creek Preserve and Brookwood Area: 30 tags requested
+Swan Creek Preserve and Brookwood Area: 40 tags requested

-Following the sixth season of deer culling at Swan Creek Preserve in 2021-2022, deer numbers remained within acceptable levels based on the January 2022 population count.
-However, based on overwinter browse damage surveys completed in 2022, heavy to severe browse damage remains higher within the Brookwood area than in any other park areas except Sidecut (see Attachment B).
-The 30 tags requested for this parkland area is considered sufficient to address population recruitment during the 2022 growing season.
+Following the seventh season of deer culling at Swan Creek Preserve in 2022-2023, deer numbers were still above acceptable levels based on the January 2023 population count.
+In addition, based on overwinter browse damage surveys completed in 2023, heavy to severe browse damage remains higher within the Brookwood area than in any other park areas except Side Cut (see Attachment B).
+The 40 tags requested for this parkland area is considered sufficient to address population recruitment during the 2023 growing season.